Abhishek-Devkatte/SaaS-Customer-Churn-Retention-Intelligence/README.md

 ### Analysis Includes

-* Churn by industry
-* Churn by subscription plan
-* Churn by company size
+- Churn by Industry
+- Churned Customers by Plan
+- Churned Customers by Company Size
-* Churn by country
+- Churn by Country
-* Contract-level churn comparison
-* Customer behavior indicators

-This page helps business users investigate **where churn is concentrated**.
+This page helps business users investigate **where churn is concentrated** across different customer segments.

 ---